Tickets Milan

 Christmas is a really special time to visit Milan as the whole city celebrates the festival in a grand way.
 The streets are sparkling with lights and decorations, and there are local Christmas markets at every public square that sell festive goodies.

-What's open in Milan on Christmas?
+What's open here on Christmas?

 Christmas is a public holiday in Milan.
 Most places and restaurants are shut on Christmas Day.
 But you can go to the Duomo Cathedral to attend Midnight Mass, along with other churches in the city.

-Are restaurants open on Christmas in Milan?
+Are restaurants open on the festival?

-What are the best places to stay in Milan on Christmas?
+What are the best places to stay?

 San Babila, Brera, Porta Nuova, Porta Venezia and Isola are the best places to stay in Milan on Christmas.
 They have the best restaurants, celebrations and attractions in the city.